thank you mannyjarnai.

 what I meant was the distance settings in your AV reciever to introduce delay to the front speakers so as to match with the sub:

 "In the instance of Home Theater processors, there is an easy method.
 We can take advantage of the somewhat flawed concept of "speaker distance settings" to perfectly fix the sub timing issues.
 Simply set ALL the top speakers ( L C R Ls Rs) to 7 feet where they belong, and set the sub distance to 18-19-20 feet.Now, because all consumer equipment operates backwards (!!!) you are introducing 10 msec delay TO ALL THE TOP SPEAKERS.
 Now you can fine tune the phase control on the sub to add a bit more delay to perfectly match the mains and the results should be spectacular."

 I added this into the configuration when I was changing back to small & 80hz cross over.
 Found it interesting to learn about the way most AV recievers work in reverse in this aspect.

 TBH I couldn't really tell any difference, but I had added one more sub as well as changing the size/crossover so it might have been too many things at the same time.
 I'll have a play around with shifting the distance back & forth to check any difference.

 David do you have any thoughts on this particular trick?
-Sorry keep looking at the shop name instead of your signature!
+Sorry keep looking at the shop name instead of your signature! :wall: